-Six sensational food creations from around the world
+Eight supersized food creations from around the world - CBBC Newsround

-The world record for the largest samosa was smashed in London on Tuesday.
+All the tiramisu was prepared beforehand in 977 separate containers; it was then put together by a chef and some cooking students.

+After the pictures were taken and it was measured the giant desert was split into 15,000 portions and donated to a local Children's Hospital.

-But it's not the first time food lovers from around the world have super-sized their snacks.
+But it's not the first time food lovers from around the world have supersized their snacks.

 Take a look at Newsround's pick of the biggest and the best food creations.

+Each section of the super torta had a different flavour crafted by local cooks over the years.

+In August 2017, the world record for the largest samosa was smashed in London.

-Twelve volunteers cooked the giant samosa, which weighed in at a whopping 153.1 kg, at an East London mosque.
+Twelve volunteers cooked the giant samosa, which weighed in at 153.1 kg, at an East London mosque.

 The popular Asian snack was then cut up into hundreds of portions and given to local homeless people.

-In February 2015, chefs in Guadalajara, Mexico, broke a world record by making a line of tacos nearly two miles long.
+In February 2015, chefs in Guadalajara - in Mexico - broke a world record by making a line of tacos nearly two miles long.

 A team of 130 cooks spent six hours creating the masterpiece.

-At eight and a half metres tall, this is the biggest handmade Easter egg in the world.
+At 8.5m tall, this is the biggest handmade Easter egg in the world.

 It was made in April 2015 in Argentina, South America, and 8,000 kg of chocolate - that's about the same weight as two elephants - was used to make it.